valeriyvan/swift-geometrize/README.md

 ## swift-geometrize

 Swift package for recreating images as geometric primitives.
 It began as a Swift port of the [geometrize-lib C++ library](https://github.com/Tw1ddle/geometrize-lib), but it has since evolved in a distinct direction.
+Ypu can give it a try in `web version`(http://139.59.148.64:8080).

 ## Usage